uizaio/api-wrapper-python/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://choosealicense.com/licenses/mit/).
+The package is available as open source under the terms of the [MIT License](https://choosealicense.com/licenses/mit/).